envil/redescription-mining-code/sphinx/siren-web/functionalities.rst

 ***************

 .. note::
+   *Siren* is a tool for interactive mining and visualization of redescriptions.
+It is based on the greedy *ReReMi* algorithm and tree-based algorithms.

-   Using *Siren*, a user can explore data of his interest by interactively visualizing, editing and mining redescriptions.
+   Using *Siren*, a user can explore data of his interest by interactively visualizing, editing and mining redescriptions :cite:`galbrun_mining_2018`.

    The main features of *Siren* can be categorized into mining, visualizing and editing.